ngelrojas/my-local-copilot/README.md

 #### TODO

-what is <button type='submit'> in html and give me an example, please?
+what is <button type='submit'> in html and give me an example, please? what is <input type='text'> in html and give me an example, please? what is "<input type='text'>" in html and give me an example, please?

 3.5: ISSUE: when pass the model a code and text the message display for the user is bad format, and the response from model is missing format.
 DOING